 People-trafficking is not new.
-But, born 150 years ago this December, one single, often sick, missionary woman from Northern Ireland dared to challenge it in India.
+But, born more than 150 years ago, one single, often sick, missionary woman from Northern Ireland dared to challenge it in India.

 Hinduism encouraged the temple slavery of children.
 It was prostitution perpetrated in the name of that ancient religion, where little girls and boys were sold to ‘marry’ the Brahmin temple priests.

 When Amy Carmichael discovered what was happening she was so horrified by the practice that she began a work to rescue children from the temples.
 Her mission station in Dohnavur in South India grew to accommodate hundreds of children.

 Amy Carmichael, the oldest of seven children, was born on 16 December 1867 in the coastal village of Millisle in Northern Ireland.
 Her parents were sincere Christians who taught Amy about the love of God.

 In 1883, while at a girls’ boarding school in Harrogate in Yorkshire, Amy put her trust in Jesus, during a special mission to explain Christianity to children.